KaeHyun/RPO-RAG/README.md

 - **Flat prompting that hinders small LLMs**
   Retrieved paths are presented as unordered lists, making it difficult for small models (≤8B) to integrate evidence coherently.

-These issues disproportionately affect **small LLMs**, which are far more sensitive to noisy supervision and poorly structured evidence.
+These issues disproportionately affect **small LLMs**, as larger models can partially compensate for noisy retrieval using extensive parametric knowledge.
 RPO-RAG is designed to address these challenges by aligning retrieval, optimization, and prompting with the relational structure of knowledge graphs.

 ## 🧩 Overall Framework